neilgudwala/alien_invasion/README.md

+You need the PyGame library to run this game.
+Run alien_invasion.py to begin playing.

 In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the